DBJDBJ/dbj.cond/readme.md

 ## Why dbj.cond()

-For avoiding complex if-then-else stunts, in very simple, elegan and performant way.
+For avoiding complex if-then-else stunts, in very simple, elegant and performant way.

 ## How is it done